FREQUENTLY ASKED QUESTIONS

 Each finished video will run anywhere from one hour to four hours.
 The average is generally around an hour and a half.
 This can be increased with longer ceremonies and reception events.

-What is the difference between a Wedding Movie Trailer and a Feature Length Wedding Movie Trailer Montage?
+What is the difference between a Wedding Movie Trailer and a Short Film?

 A Wedding Movie Trailer is a short, 4-5 minute highlight reel of your day, and mostly used with a musical background.
 This is normally placed on our website, and available for you to send to friends online.
-The feature length montage is a much longer edit, and includes a combination of music selected by you and live audio from the actual video footage.
-The montage is the “short film” we talk about, which includes your vows, the grand entrance, select excerpts from the toasts, and anything else that made the day memorable.
-For Diamond Packages and above, this will also include the Love Story between you two as well, during the bridal prep.
+The short film is a much longer edit, and includes a combination of music selected by you and live audio from the actual video footage.
+The short film includes your vows, the grand entrance, select excerpts from the toasts, and anything else that made the day memorable.

 Do we get the raw footage of our wedding?